hugo-nicolas/LEModeler/README.md

 ----------------------------------------------------------------------------------
 ```
 In this section are given the dimensions of the foil such as defined in *foil_dimensions_scheme.png*.
 The dimensions are in m.
-They can either be integers (i.e. without decimal points) or floats (i.e. with decimal points).
+They can either be integers (i.e., without decimal points) or floats (i.e., with decimal points).
 The semispan of the front wing is given by the variable K, such that the span is equal to 2K.